-Disadvantages to having a blood test done:
+Disadvantages of having a blood test done:

-- More expensive than a urine test (price depends on cost of doctor’s visit and lab fees)
+- More expensive than a urine test (price depends on the cost of doctor’s visit and lab fees)

-- Takes longer to get result
+- Takes longer to get the result

 - Must be done in a doctor’s office

-Frequently Asked Questions About Pregnancy Tests:
+Frequently Asked Questions About Pregnancy Tests

 If I get a positive result on a home pregnancy test, does that mean I am pregnant?